streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 ### Let's Play(ground)

-Now that we have our JS working we need to create a new Playground.
+Now that the JavaScript was working I needed to create a new playground.
 I'll caution that I'm relatively new to Swift so it's possible I've done something less than optimal, if you have any suggestions let me know.

-The first step is to load the JS file, the following will give a warning because it uses the deprecated version of the API, but I had some issues when I tried to load the file async using the latest API, so I went back to the outdated sync version for now.
+The first step was to load the JS file.
+One quick note, the following will give a warning because it uses the deprecated version of the APIs, but I had some issues when I tried to load the file asynchronous using the latest API, so I went back to the outdated synchronous version for now.

 ```
 let url = NSURL(string: "http://localhost:8080/build/bundle.js")!